Taking care of everyone–but yourself? Here are some ideas for food prep for moms so you can feed yourself well too!

 4. Prepped Veggies: Do you eat more vegetables when they’re washed, chopped, and placed in front of you?
 I do!
 You’ll save even more time by buying veggies that are already washed, like celery sticks, baby carrots, and snap peas.
 Portion them into containers you can grab, toss into a bag, or set on your desk to eat while you’re working.

 6. Prepped Single Ingredients.
-Sometimes just having one main ingredient ready makes it all feel more doable.
+Sometimes just having one main ingredient ready makes having your own satisfying lunch or snack feel more doable.
 Here are some to consider:

 - Hard boiled eggs (how to make hard-boiled eggs in the Instant Pot)